In This Article

 This dry mask is infused with vitamins, peptides, and oils, and the humectant properties of butylene glycol also make it a notable ingredient in this magically hydrating mask.
 The best part?
 Unlike most sheet masks that are tossed after one use, you can wear this one three times before opening a new one.
 Once you give it a try, you'll see why it's one of our favorites.

 Backed by beauty editors, YouTubers, and skincare Redditors, Tatcha is the beauty industry's worst kept secret.
-This gel-to-foam cleanser from the brand is beloved for its use of silk-derived amino acids to gently and effectively cleanse while ingredients like Japanese luffa fruit exfoliant and butylene glycol simultaneously hydrate the skin.
+This gel-to-foam cleanser from the brand is beloved for its use of silk-derived amino acids meant to gently and effectively cleanse while ingredients like Japanese luffa fruit exfoliant and butylene glycol simultaneously promise to hydrate the skin.

 This product is a cult-favorite for good reason, and the recently updated formulation has launched it to icon status.
 It still has the lightweight feel and sheer tinted coverage that made it famous, but it now contains vitamins C and E and is available in 20 shades.
 And thanks to the butylene glycol helping to spread the hard-to-dissolve pigments, the formula has an even, consistent application.